 Applied on the skin, turmeric may cause allergic contact dermatitis.

 In High Dose In-Vitro Models, Curcumin Can Cause Cytotoxicity and DNA Damage

-At low doses (as shown in many studies above) it acts as a potent antioxidant, scavenging ROS.
-At high doses it is suggested that it may actually induce ROS, leading to DNA damage (R).
+At high doses it is suggested that curcumin may actually induce ROS, leading to DNA damage .

 Many of the concerns regarding curcumin toxicity are addressed in this letter titled “More research is needed to establish the benefit-risk profile of curcumin” .